Mungo Park (explorer): First journey

-Park encountered a group of slaves when travelling through Mandinka country Mali:
+Park encountered a group of slaves when travelling through Mandinka country in or near modern-day Mali:

 They were all very inquisitive, but they viewed me at first with looks of horror, and repeatedly asked if my countrymen were cannibals.
 They were very desirous to know what became of the slaves after they had crossed the salt water.
 I told them that they were employed in cultivating the land; but they would not believe me; and one of them putting his hand upon the ground, said with great simplicity, "have you really got such ground as this, to set your feet upon?"
 A deeply-rooted idea that the whites purchase Negroes for the purpose of devouring them, or of selling them to others that they may be devoured hereafter, naturally makes the slaves contemplate a journey towards the Coast with great terror, insomuch that the Slatees (Note: the black slave-merchants) are forced to keep them constantly in irons, and watch them very closely, to prevent their escape.